Academic Requirements and Regulations

 Academic Probation

 If a student’s overall GPA and/or total institution GPA falls below the 2.0 requirement, the student is placed on Academic Probation.
 A student on Academic Probation is allowed continued enrollment on a semester−by−semester probationary status, as long as the student continues to achieve a 2.0 term GPA until returning to academic Good Standing.
 The Advising and Career Development Center (ACDC) utilizes the Best Expectation Program (BEP) and The Learning Center (TLC) to provide students on Academic Probation with resources to achieve academic Good Standing.
-Students on Academic Probation, and students returning after academic dismissal or a granted academic appeal, are required to participate in the Best Expectation Program (BEP) through the ACDC.
+Students with an academic standing of Academic Probation (AP) or Academic Committee Approval (AA) are required to participate in the Best Expectation Program (BEP) through the ACDC.

 Academic Dismissal